spersinger/DVD-Bounce/README.md

 $ dvd
 ```

+Run ``` dvd --help ``` for help

 ## Download

-You can [download](https://github.com/spersinger/DVD-Bounce/releases) the latest installable version of the application for Linux.
+You can [download](https://github.com/spersinger/DVD-Bounce/releases) the latest installable version of the application for Linux, Windows, and MacOS soon.

 ## Emailware